phphoebe/dec_spotify_python_etl/README.md

 4. **Run the Task in ECS**

-    - Start the task within the ECS cluster and monitor the logs to ensure that the ETL process is running correctly and data is being loaded into RDS
+    - Start the task within the ECS cluster and monitor the logs to ensure that the ETL process is running correctly and data is being loaded into RDS.

 5. **Verify Data Load in PostgreSQL**

-    - Use a tool like **pgAdmin** or any SQL client to connect to the RDS instance and verify that the tracks, albums, and artists tables have been populated with data
+    - Use a tool like **pgAdmin** or any SQL client to connect to the RDS instance and verify that the `tracks`, `albums`, and `artists` tables have been populated with data.

 ## Limitations and Lessons Learned